-During the most precious years of my pre-teenage life, from the age of 10 to about 16, my mother viciously beat me, told me that I’d never amount to anything (like my father) and I believed her… turns out, she was wrong. - Dr. Kai Smith
+During the most precious years of my pre-teenage life, from the age of 10 to about 16, my mother viciously beat me.
+She consistently told me that, like my father, I’d never amount to anything and I believed her; turns out, she was wrong. - Dr. Kai Smith

 Dr. Kai Smith

-Born and bred during the three most ominous eras of New York City, 70's, 80's and 90's, Kai personally lived the ominous Harlem street life.
-The street life that many of today's rappers and actors portray in their movies and sing about.
-The street life that many others have only silently stood by and witnessed or was told the unbelievable stories of ...
-Kai personally lived.
-This living directly resulted in him spending 16 consecutive years in juvenile institutions and adult prisons in 3 different States.
+Born and raised during the three most ominous eras of New York City, the 1970's, 80's and 90's, Kai actually lived the street life.
+The life that many of today's rappers sing about and actors portray in their movies.
+The life that many others have only witnessed or was told stories, Kai actually lived.
+This lifestyle directly resulted in him spending 16 consecutive years in juvenile institutions and adult prisons in 3 different States.

 Taking an excerpt from his book, Kai states:

 “Wow, I think that I may have been 10 yrs old when my mother started to tell me that I would never amount to anything.
-She'd say: “Your daddy in jail and he ain't shit and you gonna be just like him …some shit!”
-A few years later, while being sentenced to a juvenile detention center for a minor quality of life offense, the judge called me “A hopeless, young, future career criminal” and was upset that he couldn’t sentence me to more time.
-So let’s see, before the age of 16 I was a hopeless, young, future career criminal that wasn’t going to ever be shit like my dad ......... so I believed it!
+She'd say: “Your daddy is in jail and he ain't shit and you are going to be just like him … not worth shit!”
+I remember living in Beaufort, SC.
+I had gotten into trouble as a child and while being sentenced to a juvenile detention center for a minor quality of life offense, the judge looked down at me from his chair and called me “A hopeless, young, future career criminal” He was actually upset that he could not sentence me to more time than he had given me.
+So let’s see, before the age of 16 I was a hopeless, young, future career criminal that wasn’t going to ever be shit like my dad ... so I believed it!

-I wrote GRAAFICS while I was incarcerated in the Virginia Dept of corrections.
+I wrote GRAAFICS while I was incarcerated in the Virginia Department of Corrections.
 I'll never forget it.
 I was in solitary confinement.
-Each week the trustee would push the (library) cart full of books the cell block for each of us to select a book for the week.
-It must have been 200 books on this cart.
-I had been in solitary confinement for so long that I'd read every book on the cart with the exception of one.
-I asked the trustee for the one book that I didn't read.
+Each week the trustee would push a cart full of books through the cell block.
+Stopping in front of each cell, each convict had the opportunity to select a book for the week.
+There must have been 200 books on this cart.
+At the time, I had been in solitary confinement so long that, with the exception of one, I'd read every book on the cart.
+I asked the trustee for the one remaining book that I didn't read.
 He gave it to me and immediately I realized that it was a self-help book.
-Because I'd read everything else on the cart, I said to myself: "What the hell.".
+I had already read everything else on the cart, so, I said to myself: "What the hell."
 The last chapter of this book dealt with breaking the cycle of incarceration.
 There was a work sheet in the back of the book.
 One of the questions on this work sheet was "If YOU could design an effective reentry program, what would it look like?"
 I thought, "Wow. who better to answer this question than me?"
 On my next commissary date, I ordered a pad and a pen.
 This was September of 2000.
-On September 11th 2001 (and nearly 150 filled note pads later) I was sitting in my cell, writing more notes in yet another pad, STILL answering that same question.
-It was THAT DAY that I said that if I'd ever gotten out of that place, I'd never return.
+On September 12th 2001 (and nearly 150 note pads later) I was sitting in my cell, journaling more of my thoughts and still answering that same question.
+It was on that day that I said to myself "If I ever gotten out of this place, I'd never return."

 I never REALLY believed in GOD.
-To me, GOD was my grandmother because as a child everything that I'd ever wanted and needed, she got for me.
-However, my grandmother raised me (and our entire family) to both believe in AND trust in god.
-In my opinion, GOD and I had a perfect relationship.
-GOD was NOT going to come into the streets and give me an extra 10 kilos of cocaine to sell and I was NOT going to go into his house (Church) and 'fake-it' like I am all holy; to me (a product of the streets) that was a perfect deal.
+To me, GOD was my grandmother.
+As a child everything that I'd ever wanted and needed, my grandmother gave me.
+Although the gave me everything, she raised me to both believe in and trust in God.
+However, in my young and dumb opinion, GOD and I had a perfect relationship.
+GOD was not going to come into the streets (my house) and give me an extra 10 kilos of cocaine to sell and I was not going to go into the church (his house) to be a fake.
+So, to me, that was a perfect deal.
 It was on this day 9/11/01 I sat in a Virginia prison cell watching (on television) the devastation occurring in my city.
 I got on my knees, look into my hands and said "GOD, I don't know you.
 I know NOTHING about you.
 But, if you love me as much as my grandmother says that you do ... you'll let me get out of this place in time for her to see me make something of my life before she dies."
-On October 22 2002 I was escorted out of that same prison a FREE man.
+On October 16 2002 I was escorted out of that same prison a FREE man.
 On October 22 2003 The Gang Diversion, Reentry And Absent Fathers Intervention Centers (GRAAFICS) was born.
 To date, almost 2 decades later, I don't have the exact numbers.
 But, we've been able to accomplish something like:

-While enduring the tremendous responsibilities of full time work and school; during his undergraduate years, Kai founded his first not-for-profit organization (The Urban Development Institute), a consulting firm (UnCommon Solutions), participated in the founding of one of Harlem’s premier after-school programs and as a result was featured by Metropolitan College of New York in their 2005 Fiscal Report.
+During his undergraduate years, while enduring the tremendous responsibilities of full time work and being a full time student, Kai founded his first not-for-profit organization: "The Urban Development Institute: Uncommon Solutions.
+Kai participated in the founding of one of Harlem’s premier after-school programs and as a result was featured by Metropolitan College of New York in their 2005 Fiscal Report.